ianjonsen/aniMotum/README.md

 If you don’t want to install compiler tools or have trouble getting them to work then you can manually download a binary version of the `{foieGras}` package for Windows or Mac from here
-<https://ianjonsen.r-universe.dev/ui#builds> - click the Windows/Mac
+<https://ianjonsen.r-universe.dev/ui#package:foieGras>.
+In R, use the
-icons (either R 4.2 or 4.1) on the table line corresponding to `{foieGras}`, and choose the appropriate `-release` version from the bottom of the page.
-In R, use the following command to install from the file you’ve just downloaded (where `path_to_file` is wherever you saved the download:
+following command to install from the file you’ve just downloaded (where `path_to_file` is wherever you saved the download:

 ``` r
 # for Windows